carpentries-incubator/ml4bio-workshop/_episodes/03-evaluating-model.md

 > ## Scenario 2 - Poll
 >
 > You are designing a machine learning system for discovering existing drugs which may be effective in treating Malaria, focusing on the parasite _Plasmodium falciparum_.
-Your system takes in information on an FDA approved drug's chemical structure, and predicts whether or not a drug may interact with _P. falciparum_.
-The machine learning system will be used as an initial screening step; drugs classified as interacting by your system will be flagged and tested in the lab.
-The vast majority of drugs will not be useful in treating _P. falciparum_.
+> Your system takes in information on an FDA approved drug's chemical structure, and predicts whether or not a drug may interact with _P. falciparum_.
+> The machine learning system will be used as an initial screening step; drugs classified as interacting by your system will be flagged and tested in the lab.
-> With your neighbor, talk through the following questions:
+> It is okay if some drugs sent to be tested in the lab end up having no effect.
+> If your study leads to the approval of even a single new drug for treating _P. falciparum_ you will consider the system a success.
+> The vast majority of drugs will not be useful in treating _P. falciparum_.
+>
 > 1. Which entries in the confusion matrix are most important in this machine learning task?
 Is one type of correct or one type of incorrect prediction more important than the other for your machine learning system?
 > 2. Imagine a classifier that predicted that all drugs are non-interacting.
 If you evaluated this classifier using the entire catalog of FDA approved drugs, what would the accuracy look like?
 > 3. What metric or couple of metrics would you use to evaluate your machine learning system?